muhammadazeemhaider/muhammadazeemhaider.github.io/index.md

 <div style="display: flex; justify-content: space-between; align-items: flex-start;">
   <div style="width: 75%;">
     <h2>About Me</h2>
     <p style="text-align: justify;">Hi, I'm Muhammad Azeem Haider.
-I am a computer scientist with a passion for understanding how humans process language and how developing economies function.
 I graduated from <a href="https://habib.edu.pk">Habib University</a> in 2024 with a <strong>BS (Honors) in Computer Science</strong> and a minor in <strong>Electrical and Computer Engineering</strong>.
-My current research focuses on the application of artificial intelligence in healthcare, particularly in addressing language disorders.
-I also have a deep interest in studying the economics of developing countries and the factors that hinder their progress.</p>
+My research interest lies in understanding the application of artificial intelligence in law, education, and healthcare - particularly in addressing language disorders such as Aphasia.
+Additionally, I am also interested in understanding and studying the economics of developing countries and the unique factors that hinder their economic progress.</p>
   </div>
   <div style="width: 35%;">
     <img src="Azeem.jpg" width="250" style="float: right; border: 2px solid black;" alt="Azeem's profile picture">